HulVit/FirstConsoleApp.Tests/README.md

 ## Description

-Solution for a salary calculation
+Testing Solution for a salary calculation